This post may contain affiliate links. Please read my disclosure policy.

 I added just a couple of inches of warm water to the the inner pot and placed the empty jars on the rack inside.
 Then it’s just a matter of closing and locking the unit and selecting the “Pre-Heat” cycle.
 It takes about 12 minutes and while the jars are heating, it’s time to start the jam.

 The jam consists of crushed fresh blackberries, the zest of a lime, Ball brand classic pectin, a touch of butter, and sugar.
-The complete ingredient list and instructions can be found on the Ball website by clicking HERE.

 I highly recommend that if you plan to do any canning at all you pick up a funnel specifically designed for home canning.
 It makes it quick, clean, and easy to transfer even the messiest jams and jellies into the jars.